Breakfast in Saigon - our picks - review by Rusty Compass

 Breakfast in Saigon - our picks

 Where are the best places to grab breakfast in Saigon?
-This is our handpicked collection of the best Saigon breakfasts from smashed avocado for the health conscious to greasy recovery options.
+This is our handpicked, independent collection of the best Saigon breakfasts from smashed avocado for the health conscious to greasy recovery options.
 We also include suggestions for a Vietnamese breakfast - pho, bun bo or banh mi.
+Of course we love places with great coffee and cool design too.
 Our listings include both District 1 and the expat area in District 2.
-This list has been updated since Vietnam's reopening in March 2022.

 Note: The information provided in this review was correct at time of publishing but may change.
 For final clarification please check with the relevant service